History of globalization: Post-World War II: globalization resurgent

 Cultural globalization, driven by communication technology and the worldwide marketing of Western cultural industries, was understood at first as a process of homogenization, as the global domination of American culture at the expense of traditional diversity.
 However, a contrasting trend soon became evident in the emergence of movements protesting against globalization and giving new momentum to the defense of local uniqueness, individuality, and identity.

 The Uruguay Round (1986 to 1994) led to a treaty to create the WTO to mediate trade disputes and set up a uniform platform of trading.
 Other bilateral and multilateral trade agreements, including sections of Europe's Maastricht Treaty and the North American Free Trade Agreement (NAFTA) have also been signed in pursuit of the goal of reducing tariffs and barriers to trade.

 World exports rose from 8.5% in 1970, to 16.2% of total gross world product in 2001.

 In the 1990s, the growth of low cost communication networks allowed work done using a computer to be moved to low wage locations for many job types.
 This included accounting, software development, and engineering design.
 In late 2000s, much of the industrialized world entered into a deep recession.
 Some analysts said in 2009 the world was going through a period of deglobalization after years of increasing economic integration.
+The 21st century melting of the Arctic will affect global trade, as it is paving the way for shorter trade routes.
 China has become the world's largest exporter surpassing Germany.

-Criticism

-Some authors have argued that stretching the beginning of globalization far back in time renders the concept wholly inoperative and useless for political analysis.